mtmars-aexp/quiz-manager/README.md

 ### Editing A Quiz

 If you have the highest permission level, quizzes on the home page will have an `"edit"` button on the bottom left of the grey selection box.
 You may click this button to be taken to a quiz editing page.
 Enter text into the relevant boxes at the top of the page to edit the quizzes name and description.
 You may edit the question, answers, and correct answer of any question by editing the fields on the page.
 You may delete questions by clicking the `"delete"` button.
+Click the `"new question"` button to create another question.
+It will be automatically added to the end of the quiz.

+### Creating A New Quiz

+New quizzes can be created by clicking the `"New quiz"` button at the bottom of the home page if you have the highest permission level.
+A new quiz is identical in function to editing a quiz, though this time without prexisiting data.
+Enter text into the input fields just like editing a quiz in order to make a new one.
+You can create new questions, just like in edit mode, by clicking the `"new question"` button.

 ### Saving Your Changes

 Your changes when editing or creating a quiz are not saved automatically.
 You must click the `"Save changes"` button to save your changes to the system.
+After you have clicked that button, it will be safe to navigate away from the page.

+### Deleting A Quiz

+To delete a quiz entirely, please go into edit mode and delete all questions attached to the quiz, then save your changes.